Financials

 CONDENSED INTERIM STATEMENTS OF FINANCIAL POSITION

-(a) Others included revenue from home retrofitting business, landscaping works, interior design, mechanical & electrical engineering works, renewable solutions works, vector control services and handyman services.
+(a) Others revenue streams included home retrofitting services, landscaping works, interior design services, mechanical and electrical engineering works, renewable energy solutions, vector control services, and handyman services.

 Condensed Interim Consolidated Statement of Comprehensive income